Why You Need a Divorce Financial Order

 Lose Any Ability to Claim

-If you decide to remarry before you make a Financial Order, you may lose any ability to claim any financial relief from your former partner.
-This is also reversed, so if your partner was the respondent in the divorce proceedings and they remarry and you don’t have a Financial Order, they cannot now make an application for financial relief.
+If you decide to remarry before you make an application for a Financial Order, you may lose any ability to claim any financial relief from your former partner.
+This is also reversed, so if your partner was the respondent in the divorce proceedings and they remarry and they haven’t made an application for a Financial Order, they cannot now make an application for financial relief unless the asset has their name on it and even then the court cannot change a parties share in the asset only confirm it.
 This again is known as the remarriage trap.

 The only exception to this is possibly an application for a Pension Sharing Order.